 From June 30, 2015 through June 30, 2016 three new Wood Products RLF loans were awarded to SK Fingerjoint, Inc., Sun Mountain Lumber, Inc. and Pyramid Mountain Lumber, Inc. Sun Mountain Lumber, Inc. had previously received a Wood Products RLF loan in 2009.
-Pyramid Mountain Lumber, Inc. had previously received a Wood Products RLF loan in 2009 and 2013.
-Of the 12 companies with Wood Products RLF loans, all 12 reported employment figures and due to the timing of this report, no financial figures for 2016 were available.
+Pyramid Mountain Lumber, Inc. had previously received a Wood Products RLF loan in 2009.

+Of the 12 companies with Wood Products RLF loans, all 12 reported employment figures and due to loan payoffs, 10 reported financial figures for 2016 to MDOC.